Machine Learning for Stuttering Identification: Review, Challenges and Future Directions: Introduction

-Different researchers have used different acoustic features and classifiers for stuttering detection.
-As such, there is no systematic study which mentions the detailed analysis and challenges of various stuttering detection methods.
+Different researchers have used different acoustic features and classifiers for SD.
+As such, there is no systematic study that mentions the detailed analysis and challenges of various SD methods.
 In this paper, we give an up-to-date comprehensive survey by unifying all the stuttering methods.
-We also give a basic summary of various acoustic characteristics of stuttering, that can be exploited in stuttering detection.
-This paper will be a valuable resource for the researchers, engineers and practitioners.
+We also give a basic summary of various acoustic characteristics of stuttering, that can be exploited in SD.
+This paper will be a valuable resource for researchers, engineers, and practitioners.
 This paper discusses some stuttering datasets that can be referenced by various researchers.
 Despite the recent advancements by deep learning (DL) in speech recognition~\cite{nassif2019speech}, emotion detection~\cite{akccay2020speech}, speech synthesis\cite{ning2019review}, etc, it has not been much used in the stuttering domain.
-Due to the data scarcity in stuttering domain, the DL has not been explored in a great extent in stuttering detection.
-We recently proposed \emph{StutterNet} trained on small dataset, that shows promising results in stuttering detection.
-In this paper, we also present several challenges faced by various stuttering detection methods and their possible solutions to show that how we can efficiently use DL to boost stuttering detection from voice.
+Due to the data scarcity in the stuttering domain, the DL has not been explored to a great extent in SD.
+We recently proposed \emph{StutterNet} trained on a small dataset, that shows promising results in SD.
+In this paper, we also present several challenges faced by various SD methods and their possible solutions to show how we can efficiently use DL to boost SD from the speech utterance.

-There are several modalities that are considered in stuttering detection, which include: speech~\cite{sheikh:hal-03227223}, visual~\cite{yildirim2009automatic}, text~\cite{geetha2000classification}, bio-respiratory signals~\cite{villegas2019novel}, and functional near-infrared spectroscopy~\cite{fmri, chang2014research}.
+There are several modalities that are considered in SD, which include: speech~\cite{sheikh:hal-03227223}, visual~\cite{yildirim2009automatic}, text~\cite{geetha2000classification}, bio-respiratory signals~\cite{villegas2019novel}, and functional near-infrared spectroscopy~\cite{fmri, chang2014research}.
 This paper focuses mainly on the speech modality.
-Most of the stuttering modalities are very expensive to collect besides speech modality, because that is cheap and can be collected remotely by a simple mobile application or a web interface.
+Most of the stuttering modalities are very expensive to collect besides speech modality because that is cheap and can be collected remotely by a simple mobile application or a web interface.